canonical/kafka-k8s-operator/docs/how-to/cluster/migrate.md

 ## Monitoring and validating data replication

 The migration process can be monitored using built-in Apache Kafka bin commands on the original cluster.
-In the Charmed Apache Kafka, these bin commands are also mapped to snap commands on the units (e.g `charmed-kafka.get-offsets` or `charmed-kafka.topics`).
+In the Charmed Apache Kafka K8s, these bin commands are also mapped to snap commands on the units (e.g `charmed-kafka.get-offsets` or `charmed-kafka.topics`).

 To monitor the current consumer offsets, run the following on the original/source cluster being migrated from: